leoluKL/AOHDeployment/README.md

-# A AOH Platform Deployment Practise
+# AOH Platform Deployment Practise

 `Note: Open link in new tab please, otherwise the link won't scroll to the correct chapter position`